drobban/risk/README.md

 Refactor Judge, from gen_server to statemachine. - DONE

-Implemented enumed events, will help to identify mistakes.
+Implemented enumed events, will help to identify mistakes. - DONE

-Implement enumed states, will help to identify mistakes and hopefully keep track of all valid states.
+Implement enumed states, will help to identify mistakes and hopefully keep track of all valid states. - DONE

+Change most cast's to calls. this keeps coms in sync.
+Keep get_status and equivalent as cast's

 Game states